-If you like Chinese BBQ pork, then this recipe is a great combination of BBQ pork and soft Chinese steamed buns.
-Chinese BBQ Pork bun is also known as Char Siu Bao (叉烧包)in Chinese and is a featured dish in Cantonese dim sum.
+If you like Chinese Barbecue pork, then try this combination of BBQ pork and soft Chinese steamed buns–Chinese BBQ Pork bun, also known as Char Siu Bao (叉烧包) This dish is a featured dish in Cantonese dim sum.

-There are two ways of making Chinese BBQ Pork buns: one is steamed Chinese BBQ Pork buns introduced by Elaine today and the other type is baked Chinese BBQ pork buns.
+There are two ways of making Chinese BBQ Pork buns: one is steamed Chinese BBQ Pork buns (presented here)and the other type is baked Chinese BBQ pork buns.

-And then cut the char siu pork into small dices.
-Mix with ginger sauce and chopped shallots.
-Add the left marinating sauce.
+I highly recommend you check roasted pork belly for the detailed steps about how to make char siu.
+And then cut the char siu pork into small pieces.
+Mix with ginger sauce, chopped shallots and the remaining marinating sauce.

-Then we begin to make the wrapper.
-The wrapper of this Chinese BBQ pork bun is similar with regular bun wrappers.
-Firstly we need to make dough for Chinese steamed buns.
-I have list the detailed instructions in Chinese steamed buns.
+The wrapper of this Chinese BBQ pork bun is regular bun wrapper.
+Firstly we need to make the dough and I have list the detailed instructions in Chinese steamed buns.

 Then cut the dough into small section and further roll out to a wrapper.

 Do not make the wrapper too thin.
-It should have around 0.5 cm thickness.
+It should have around 1/2cm thickness.

-And then wrap the buns one by one.
-Instruction how to fold Baozi is listed previously.
+Then wrap the buns one by one.
+Here are instructions for how to fold baozi (Chinese stuffed pork buns).

-Steam for around 15 minutes and I guess you love those soft , yummy and juicy buns the same as me.
+Place them in steamer and steam for around 15 minutes after the water boils.
+I know you love those soft , yummy and juicy buns as me.